What Are the Humidifier Benefits for You?

 What Does a Humidifier Do?

-The purpose of humidifiers is to basically add more moisture to the air, just as the name suggests.
+The purpose of cool humidifiers is to basically add more moisture to the air, just as the name suggests.
 If you live somewhere where it gets dry, particularly in the winter, then having a humidifier on hand can be beneficial.

 How Does a Humidifier Work?